univention/ox-connector/docs/installation.rst

    For manually managing OX contexts without the OX Connector, see :ref:`usage-contexts`.

 #.
-The OX App Suite instance must allow the use of duplicated *displaynames*.
+Since version 2.2.0, OX must allow the use of duplicated *displaynames*.
    To enable it, add the following lines to the :file:`user.properties` file.

    .. code-block:: console